k1kolev/info/features/ui-ux-features/tiles.md

 * Show them on your dashboard to make them visible at first glance
 * Review them in the dedicated Tiles panel of @@name's My Apps collection
-* Display them within any panel, record, or next to any table of records to implement them in context
+* Display them within any panel, record, or next to any table of records (navigator) to implement them in context
 * Display several tile panels in the same location, each showing a different group of tiles aligning with your needs

+> [!TIP]
+> Tiles are extremely user-friendly.
+> You can give a suitable name to each one to let your teams know in advance what to expect when viewing and selecting them.

 ### Get exactly what you need at your fingertips